aaronsherwood/liveCoding/flok.md

 ### Server

-When working in a group one person will need to start a server and share the url..
+When working in a group one person will need to start a server and share the url.
 There is a flok server on our class site:

 [https://www.flok.livecoding.nyuadim.com/](https://www.flok.livecoding.nyuadim.com/)

-Or you can use: [https://flok.clic.cf/](https://flok.clic.cf/)
+Or you can use: [https://flok.clic.cf/](https://flok.clic.cf/) *(you will need to enable midi for hydra on this one, see near the end of this document for instructions)*

 Type in *tidal, hydra* when prompted to enable both of those for use: